djbob2000/jpeglic/README.md

 ## Info

 > [!TIP]
-> To manage multiple Python versions on Windows, you can use: `py` launcher, pyenv-win, Scoop or Chocolatey.
+> To manage multiple Python versions on Windows, you can use: the `py` launcher or pyenv-win.

 ## Testing